FAQ: Top Trending Selling FAQs

 • are consistent with the income source provided in DU;

-• the pattern of receipt of the identified direct deposits used to reverify employment does not reflect missed payments, and the latest expected payment prior to the date of the report is present
+• the pattern of receipt of the identified direct deposits used to reverify employment does not reflect missed payments, and the latest expected payment prior to the date of the report is present.

 All supplemental asset reports must be retained in the loan file.